Makuna/Rtc/README.md

 ###DS3231 Alarms
 This demonstrates how to set the alarms and check when the alarms are triggered.
 This includes using the squarewave output to trigger an interrupt.

+## Connecting the Devices
+The RTC devices expose two digital wires labeled SDA and SCL.
+These need to be connected to the wires exposed by your Arduino board labled the same way.
+This varies from board to board so you will need to consult the Arduino reference documents for which pins are the SDA and SCL.
+For ESP8266, these default to SDA = GPIO04 and SCL = GPIO05.
+The RTC devices also require power.
+Make sure that VCC is connected to the proper voltage that your device requires.
+DS1307 requires 5v while the DS3231 can use either 3.3v or 5v.
+The GND must be connected to the Arduino GND even if you are not powering the RTC from the Arduino voltage pins.